mohamood/Simple-restaurant-ordering-app/README.md

 *The name and total price of items are displayed at the bottom
 \*The user can remove any item from list and the total is updated

-Click below to check the demo site https://simplerestaurantapp.netlify.app/
+Click this link to check the demo site https://simplerestaurantapp.netlify.app/